d-led/premake-meta-cpp/README.md

 This project includes premake binaries and is build around premake, but is otherwise not affiliated with premake development.
 Its primary goal is providing a number of patterns for build file locations and similar simplifications.

+This repository should look somewhat different, as premake5 makes many things much easier.

 a quick start
 -------------